AXIA Time Expands Portfolio with Official Licensed Product of the FIFA World Cup 2026™

 Apr 27, 2026, 10:02 ET

-Brand to create ultra-custom timepieces honoring nations competing on the world's biggest stage
+Brand to create ultra-custom, Swiss Made timepieces honoring nations competing on the world's biggest stage

 WARREN, N.J., April 27, 2026 /PRNewswire/ -- AXIA Time (AXIA), creator of heirloom-quality, Swiss Made timepieces that honor life's defining achievements, today announced the addition of FIFA World Cup 2026™ Official Licensed timepieces to its growing portfolio of commemorative designs.
 The collection marks the first time that timepieces have been introduced as part of the FIFA World Cup 2026™ Official Licensed Products program.

+As part of the program, AXIA will create Swiss Made watches to encompass the history, identity, and global impact of the FIFA World Cup™.
 The collection includes 14 distinct watch designs.
-Seven honor countries that have previously won the FIFA World Cup™: Brazil, Uruguay, Argentina, France, Spain, Germany, and England.
-Additional designs recognize globally significant football nations, including Japan, Morocco, Portugal, and the Netherlands, alongside the host nations of the 2026 tournament: Canada, Mexico, and the United States.
-A final FIFA World Cup™ design commemorates the tournament itself.
+Seven designs will honor countries that have previously won the FIFA World Cup™: Brazil, Uruguay, Argentina, France, Spain, Germany, and England.
+Additional designs will recognize globally significant football nations, including Japan, Morocco, Portugal, and the Netherlands, alongside the host nations of the 2026 tournament: Canada, Mexico, and the United States.
+A final FIFA World Cup™ design will commemorate the tournament itself.

+The project reflects AXIA's growing role in creating heirloom-quality timepieces for organizations seeking to mark historic and meaningful shared moments.
+The FIFA World Cup 2026™ represents a moment of collective emotion, where billions of people experience shared pride, identity, and connection.
+This collection is designed to capture that moment in time, transforming it into something lasting that can be worn, remembered, and passed down.

+All timepieces will be produced in limited quantities, including 80 individual pieces per country for each of the individual ARGOS and ENOSI models, and 400 pieces per country for the KOSMOS.

-AXIA will also release 20 individually numbered Collector Box Sets for each country.
-Each box set will feature the three watches designed for the respective country's collection and be hand-painted by sports artist Lili Cantero.
+In addition to the individual pieces available, AXIA will release 20 individually numbered Collector Box Sets for each country.
+Each box set will feature the three watches designed for the respective country's collection.
+Every box will be hand-painted by sports artist Lili Cantero, with artwork customized to reflect the identity and heritage of the respective country.
+Designed as true collector pieces, these sets further elevate the collection's focus on artistry, storytelling, and permanence.

-AXIA will also release a FIFA World Champions edition.
-Collectors who purchase a country-specific ARGOS or ENOSI timepiece will have the opportunity to upgrade to the FIFA World Champions edition at no additional cost if their selected nation wins the tournament.
+Following the conclusion of the competition, AXIA will also release a FIFA World Champions edition to honor the achievement of the nation that lifts the FIFA World Cup™ Official Trophy.
+Collectors who purchase a country-specific ARGOS or ENOSI timepiece will have the opportunity to upgrade to the FIFA World Champions edition at no additional cost if their selected nation wins the tournament, ensuring each piece can evolve alongside the moment it was designed to commemorate.

+Across all options, each watch will feature AXIA's signature approach to ultra-custom storytelling through design, transforming the emotion and identity of the FIFA World Cup™ into a tangible keepsake.
+Elements will incorporate national identity, FIFA World Cup™ iconography, and subtle design details that reference the tournament's history and symbolism.
+From the dial to the crown, case, and engraved elements within the watch itself, each piece will be designed to reflect pride, heritage, and global significance of the tournament.

-Country-specific designs will be released in staggered drops beginning in May.
-Fans may register their interest at www.axiatime.com to receive access to a 48-hour pre-sale window ahead of each release.
+Country-specific designs will be released in a series of staggered drops beginning in May.
+Fans may register their interest by team on the AXIA website to receive access to a 48-hour pre-sale window ahead of each release.
+For more information, visit www.axiatime.com.

 About AXIA Time

 AXIA Time creates heirloom-quality, custom timepieces that honor life's defining achievements.
+Guided by axia (value), philotimo (integrity and doing right by others), and the spirit of Ithaka (finding meaning in the journey), AXIA designs watches meant to be worn, cherished, and passed down.
 Every piece is crafted with Swiss Made movements, premium materials, and meticulous attention to detail, reflecting a commitment to quality, care, and personal service.
 From universities and championship teams to individuals marking once-in-a-lifetime moments, AXIA Time builds watches that capture a story and keep it close.

 AXIA Time.
 Made for the moment.
 Built for forever.